tfchurch/sumo-hakyll/pages/smt/problem-writing/index.md

 2. Open the file where the previous command said it had stored your public key.
 By default, this is located at `~/.ssh/id_rsa.pub`, or on Windows, this is probably in your My Documents folder at `C:\Documents and Settings\<your user name>\.ssh\id_rsa.pub` or `C:\Users\<your user name>\Documents\.ssh\id_rsa.pub`.

+## Obtaining access to the repository

+You first need a Github account to start contributing to the repo.
+If you do not have a Github account, create one using the [Github registration page](https://github.com/join).

-    Copy and paste the contents of the public key file **id_rsa.pub** (NOT the id_rsa file, which is your private key) and send it to Eddy at	 ejdai@stanford.edu to get access to the repository.
-You will not be able to clone or otherwise access the repository until we have added your public key.
+Once you've created an account, or logged in to your existing Github account, add the public key to your account in Github account settings.
+You will need to copy and paste the contents of the public key file **id_rsa.pub** (NOT the id_rsa file, which is your private key) into a text box on the SSH Keys page of your Github account settings.

 The id_rsa.pub file is just a plain text file.
 You can run `cat ~/.ssh/id_rsa.pub` at the command prompt, or open it any text editor (e.g. Notepad).
 If you're on Windows and you have difficulty opening it, you can copy it to `id_rsa.pub.txt` and open that.

 The public key should look something like this:

     ssh-rsa AAAAB3NzaC1yc2EAAAABIwAAAQEA2UWJG6SSiM5TLCR+mCsMy52WoPixngcQ2G1aQOrPIK282kkWnjhNEL+R pSXKaf7yYzCkPbYIyZzeVxo7XQsadFXzsBzWR79c2di2HQFPN7DvdAYBTOvXCNTbjOiHSgfY3X/tuphSY98QGicpcNzn sJocdy5cBXvF6NIfmDuXgsHN9Yp8BeTdPEosF4JLe0RAD2glDytwesVLkaKE/2ZKacFzp== example&#64;example.com

+For more information, here are [detailed instructions from Github](https://help.github.com/articles/generating-ssh-keys#step-3-add-your-ssh-key-to-github).

+### Becoming a collaborator

+The final step to gain access to the problem writing repository is to send your Github username to Lennart Jansson (lennartj@stanford.edu), and ask to be added as a collaborator to the SMT 2015 repo.
+When you get a response, you should have problem writing access!

 ## Configuring Git

 At the prompt,

-  * Type: `git config --global user.name "<your name>"` (e.g. git config --global user.name "More Shoe")
+  * Type: `git config --global user.name "<your name>"` (e.g. `git config --global user.name "More Shoe"`)

-  * Type: `git config --global user.email "<your email address>"` (e.g. git config --global user.email "moreshoe&amp;#64;stanford.edu")
+  * Type: `git config --global user.email "<your email address>"` (e.g. `git config --global user.email "moreshoe&amp;#64;stanford.edu"`)

-  * If you want git commands to produce output with color, `type: git config --global color.ui auto`
+  * If you want git commands to produce output with color, type: `git config --global color.ui auto`

-  * If you want to change the editor git opens for entering commit messages to something other than vi (which is highly recommended if you don't know how to use vi), type: `git config --global core.editor <your editor>`
+  * If you want to change the editor git opens for entering commit messages to something other than `vi` (which is highly recommended if you don't know how to use `vi`), type: `git config --global core.editor <your editor>`

       * If you're on Linux or Mac and don't know what editor to use, you can try gedit (for GNOME users), kate (for KDE users), or nano as &lt;your editor&gt;.
-      * If you're on Windows and don't know what editor to use, you can try WordPad: `git config --global core.editor "'C:/Program Files/Windows NT/Accessories/wordpad.exe'"` (note that you need two sets of quotes)

-## Cloning the SMT 2014 repository
+## Cloning the SMT 2015 repository

 1. `cd` to the directory where you want the SMT files to exist.
-2. At the prompt, type: `git clone git@smtpw.unfuddle.com:smtpw/smt2014.git`
+2. At the prompt, type: `git clone git@github.com:zhanrnl/smt-2015.git`
-3. This command creates a smt2014 directory, which contains the SMT repository.
+3. This command creates a smt-2015 directory, which contains the SMT repository.
-4. Enter the smt2014 directory by typing: `cd smt2014`
+4. Enter the smt-2015 directory by typing: `cd smt-2015`
 5. At the prompt, type: `./SetupRepository`
 You're now done with the setup!
 Read the sections below for instructions on how to use Git and how to compile and create problems.